Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Shaughna

-He’s a cheeky chap who will get the ladies’ attentions together with his builders’ banter.
-He loves a lady who can pull off crimson lipstick and has a crush on Megan Fox.
+He’s a cheeky chap who will get the women’ attentions along with his builders’ banter.
+He loves a lady who can pull off purple lipstick and has a crush on Megan Fox.

 Learn extra about Callum right here.